CCTV Rules for Society- CCTV Rules and Regulations in India

 • Develop and follow a detailed CCTV usage policy.

-• Carry out periodic audits to ensure adherence to CCTV installation rules in India.
+• Carry out periodic audits to ensure adherence to CCTV camera installation rules in India.

 • Educate security staff on handling footage ethically.